Note: the curriculum outline in this post is now out of date; see the linked document for the canonical version.

 The most prominent research directions in technical AGI safety involve training AIs to do complex tasks by decomposing those tasks into simpler ones where humans can more easily evaluate AI behaviour.
 This week we’ll cover three closely-related algorithms (all falling under “build a better teacher” in Christiano’s AI alignment landscape).

 Wu et al. (2021) applies reward modelling recursively in order to solve more difficult tasks.
-Recursive reward modelling can be considered one example of a more general type of technique called iterated amplification (also known as iterated distillation and amplification), which is described in Ought (2019).
+Recursive reward modelling can be considered one example of a more general class of techniques called iterated amplification (also known as iterated distillation and amplification), which is described in Ought (2019).
 A more technical description of iterated amplification is given by Christiano et al. (2018), along with some small-scale experiments.

 The third technique we’ll discuss this week is Debate, as proposed by Irving and Amodei (2018).
 Unlike the other two techniques, Debate focuses on evaluating claims made by language models, rather than supervising AI behaviour over time.